philogicae/torrent-search-mcp/README.md

 ```bash
 pip install torrent-search-mcp
 ```
-2. Create a `.env` file in the directory where you'll run the application and add your passkey:
+2. Create a `.env` file in the directory where you'll run the application and add your passkey (optional):
 ```env
 YGG_PASSKEY=your_passkey_here
 ```